mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 - library of assets to speed up creation
 - In built asset authoring tools.

 Game star Mechanic added quest ability, and a narrative set in a steam punk aesthetic.
-Of interst to this study are the motivational use of narrative, and accompanying resources which help analysis of game design patterns and systems based challenges.
+Of interest to this study are the motivational use of narrative, and accompanying resources which help analysis of game design patterns and systems based challenges.

 NOTE - referenced in design chapter - the alignment with the use of code playground and template.

+Computing syntax
+Lack of knowledge of what to design.. which they call “sandbox games,” that integrates the worlds"